How to fix 404 errors in Laravel application authenication

 • unmountDisk: This will unmount the entire disk including all the volumes that may be present on the disk.
 It needs the device argument to work.

-• eject: This will eject the disk from the computer and make it safe for the removable media to be removed from the computer without the risk of data corruption.
+• eject: This will eject the disk from the computer and make it safe for the removal media to be removed from the computer without the risk of data corruption.

 • bs: Stands for block size.
 The default block size for dd utility is 512 bytes and there's not one right size for setting a block size.
 There is a good discussion here.
 This operand sets both the input block size and output block size to the desired value which I have used as 1 mb.